How the Guardian Right System Works

 Promoting Honour and Preventing Social Issues

-Guardianship encourages honourable conduct and can result in unexpected social benefits.
-These may include a reduction in crime, family violence, and child abuse.
+Guardianship encourages honourable conduct and can result in unexpected social benefits where transiency and truancy, crime, family violence, and child abuse may be reduced.
 Additionally, children may experience improved social integration at school, which can help prevent schoolyard bullying.

 Addressing Building Quality and Developer Accountability